Forbes

 Manufacturers do not need to adopt AI across every function at once.
 A more effective approach follows four steps.

-- Scale gradually.
-Expand once the pilot demonstrates consistent value, following the pattern used by leading Lighthouse factories that started narrow and expanded over time.
+• Scale gradually.
+Expand once the pilot shows consistent value, following the pattern used by leading Lighthouse factories that started narrow and expanded over time.

 What Does the Future of AI in Manufacturing Look Like?

-Manufacturing is moving toward a model where continuous data monitoring supports faster, more informed decisions across maintenance, quality, scheduling, and supply chain functions.
-The World Economic Forum's Global Lighthouse Network illustrates what this looks like in practice, with over 200 facilities already demonstrating strong results at scale.
+Manufacturing is moving toward continuous data monitoring.
+Maintenance, quality, scheduling, and supply chain decisions all get faster and better informed.
+The Global Lighthouse Network shows what that looks like in practice.
+More than 200 facilities are already posting strong results at scale.

-Deloitte's outlook suggests the next wave will center on agentic AI and physical AI, where autonomous agents and intelligent robots take on more complex, adaptive tasks alongside human teams.
+Deloitte expects the next wave to center on agentic and physical AI.
+Autonomous agents and intelligent robots will take on more complex, adaptive work alongside people.
 Manufacturers that build strong data foundations now will be better positioned to capture this next wave of value.

 Key Takeaways